5 Easy Emotion Regulation Activities For Kids

 If your child can’t name what they’re feeling, it’s almost impossible for them to manage that emotion.

-Mood cards are a brilliant way to help children recognise and understand different feelings – especially in calmer moments.
+Mood cards are a brilliant way to help children recognise and build emotional awareness by naming emotions and expanding emotional vocabulary, especially in calmer moments.
 I use them in my counselling practice and they’re fantastic.

 Mood cards are also known as feelings cards or emotions cards.